Relaxing Equivariance Constraints with Non-stationary Continuous Filters

 We assess the effectivity of relaxing equivariance constraints for translation and rotation groups $\T2$, $\SO2$ and $\SE2$ on CIFAR-10 and CIFAR-100 image classification tasks.
-As strict symmetries can lead to misspecification, we hypothesize that relaxed equivariance can improve the model performance on these tasks.
+As strict symmetries can lead to misspecification, we hypothesise that relaxed equivariance can improve the model performance on these tasks.
 As baselines, we use a strictly equivariant G-CNNs and a Partial G-CNNs \citep{romero2021learning}.
 The difference in model sizes arising from different kernel input dimensions are neglectable compared to the total number of model parameters for the used architecture.
 In \cref{fig:cross-validation-results}, we plot performance on the validation set for different values of frequency parameter $\ll$ and list final test accuracies in \cref{tab:results}.
-In our experiments, we find that relaxing equivariance always lead to better results, indicating that strict equivariance could be misspecified in these problems.
-We find that relaxing equivariance always leads to improved test accuracy, albeit almost neglibly small for $\T2$.
-The optimal frequency parameters should not directly be interpret as its scale also depends on the chosen basis, parameterization and initialization of $\text{NN}_{\vtheta}$.
-It would be interesting to see whether this gap becomes larger with increased number of basis functions or other choices of $\text{NN}_\vtheta$.
+From \cref{tab:results}, we can see that our method outperforms the baseline on both datasets across all settings.
+This holds both with and without data augmentation, showing that the benefit of relaxed equivariance does not disappear when using augmentations.
+On $\T2$, we find that the improvement is negligible small and it would be interesting to see whether this gap becomes larger with increased number of basis functions or other choices of $\text{NN}_\vtheta$.
 We observe particularly large improvements in test accuracy for soft-$\SO2$ on CIFAR-10 and CIFAR-100.
 On CIFAR-100, relaxing equivariance improves test accuracy of the non-invariant baseline by 6 percentage points when using augmentation and improves by 8 percentage, without augmentation.